mohan-gupta/OOP-in-Python/README.md

 	                       An object is also called instance of a class and the process of creating object is called <b>instantiation</b><br>

 <b>methods</b>    -->   Functions created inside the class are known as methods<br>

+To dive deeper in OOP with Python checkout the Jupyter notebook.

 <b>Note: when we create a class, it is advised to have first letter as capital in the class name.